-Retirees are defined as benefit eligible employees who are over fifty-five (55) years of age upon retirement, have been employed in the District at least ten (10) years and are an immediate annuitant of the Wisconsin Retirement Fund.
-Retirees who have any District insurance coverages (life, dental, health insurance, long-term care or Medicare supplement) as of January 1 of the year preceding the year in which the employee retires shall receive the equivalent value of their accumulated unused sick leave credits, up to a maximum of 1550 hours, computed at the school security assistant’s prevailing wage rate, including any longevity pay, in effect at the time of the school security assistant’s retirement.
-Employees who meet the eligibility standards set forth above shall also receive the equivalent value of fifty percent (50%) of their accumulated sick leave credits in excess of 1550 hours, computed at the school security assistant’s prevailing wage rate, including any longevity pay, in effect at the time of the school security assistant’s retirement.
-These funds will be utilized to pay the full premium of his/her continued participation in the life, dental, health insurance, long-term care or Medicare supplement then in force for school security assistants until said funds are exhausted.
+Employees who retire, have any District insurance coverages (life, dental, hospital, surgical, and medical group insurance plan or Medicare supplement) as of January 1 of the year preceding the year in which the employee retires, are over fifty-five (55) years of age upon retirement, and are an immediate annuitant of the Wisconsin Retirement Fund shall receive the equivalent value of their accumulated unused sick leave credits up to a maximum of two hundred (200) days, computed at the employee’s prevailing wage rate plus any longevity pay in effect at the time of the employee’s retirement.
+Employees who meet the eligibility standards set forth above shall also receive the equivalent value of fifty percent (50%) of their accumulated sick leave credits in excess of two hundred (200) days, computed at the employee’s prevailing wage rate plus any longevity pay in effect at the time of the employee’s retirement.
+These funds will be utilized to pay the full premium of his/her continued participation in the life, dental, hospital, surgical, and medical group insurance plan or Medicare supplement then in force for employees until said funds are exhausted.

-If a retired employee dies and is receiving benefits as defined above, his/her spouse will continue to receive benefits which are in force at the time of the death of the retired employee until the first of the following occurs:
+If a retired employee dies and is receiving benefits under this section, his/her spouse will continue to receive benefits which are in force at the time of the death of the retired employee until the first of the following occurs:

-Employees who (1) retire; (2) have spouses actively working on the District’s staff at the time of retirement; and (3) transfer to their spouse’s District coverage, may, at the option of the employee, bank their accumulated sick leave until such time as they elect to utilize it or their spouse leaves District employment, whichever occurs first.
+Employees who (1) retire; (2) have spouses actively employed by the District at the time of retirement; and (3) transfer to their spouse’s District coverage, may, at the option of the employee, bank their accumulated sick leave until such time as they elect to utilize it or their spouse leaves District employment, whichever occurs first.

 The value of the accumulated unused sick leave of an employee who dies after reaching age 55 but before retirement and at the time of death has a spouse working for the District, shall be held in a separate account and will be accessible to such employee’s surviving spouse when he/ she retires from District employment.

-Eligible retirees, as defined above, may participate in the health and dental plan(s) currently available through the Handbook provided they pay 100% of the premiums for same directly to the insurance carrier.
+Eligible retirees (over fifty-five (55) years of age upon retirement, and are an immediate annuitant of the Wisconsin Retirement Fund) may continue in the health and dental insurance plan(s) currently available through the Handbook provided they pay 100% of the premiums for same directly to the insurance carrier.